AfonsoCFonseca/Pacman-Game/README.md

 This class will be used by the derived class, depending on the type of the enemy:
 - Red Ghost
   The red ghost is the more aggressive of the group of enemies, he simply tracks the Tile where the player is located at.

 - Pink Ghost
-The pink one simulates the ambush, tracking, 2 Tiles ahead of the direction Pacman is facing
+The pink one simulates the ambush, tracking, 2 Tiles ahead of the direction Pacman is facing.

 - Blue Ghost
   The blue works as an extension of the Vector between the red ghost and Pacman.
 His vector represents twice the length of the red ghost vector.
-The end of this vector will be the Tile where the blue ghost will go for
+The end of this vector will be the Tile where the blue ghost will go for.

 - Orange Ghost
   The orange ghost got 2 states in Chase Mode, if he's at least 4 Tiles away from Pacman, he'll behave like the red ghost, if got to 3 or fewer Tiles near Pacman, he states ll change to his Scatter Behaviour, going for the bottom left corner, when he reaches it, I'll change to the first state again.